 A second 32-seat classroom located near the main ECC facility contains state-of-the-art equipment to handle the increased demand for engineering multimedia instructional capabilities.
 Managed by the ECC staff, this classroom is available for classes, seminars, lectures, and lab sessions.

-In the Department of Chemical Engineering computing room ten PCs with specialized software packages such as Aspen, a Chemical Engineering Design Process Simulator, MatLab, and Polymath are available for undergraduate teaching and research.
+The Department of Chemical Engineering computing room include PCs with specialized software packages such as Aspen, a Chemical Engineering Design Process Simulator, MatLab, and Polymath, for undergraduate teaching and research.

 The Department of Civil and Environmental Engineering has three computational facilities.
 The CADD Laboratory contains 30 state-of-the-art PCs, one network printer; and a direct projection multimedia system.
 Available software includes the Autodesk Educational Master Suite, the Bentley Suite with over 50 engineering software packages (including Inroads, Leap, Microstation, RAM, SewerCAD, STAAD, WaterCAD, etc.); Abaqus, HCS, Maple, MatLab, Mathematica, MicroPAVER, MS Office, and others.
 The senior Capstone Design Project Studio has six PCs, a reference library, and a direct projection multimedia system, used by the design teams during the integrated capstone design project.
 The Smart Lab includes 8 state-of-the-art laptops interfacing with sensors used by students to evaluate the condition of existing structures.
 The facility has a network printer, direct projection multimedia system and sophisticated instrumentation for structural behavior measurements.